METALS-Copper falls as stronger dollar overpowers positive China data

 Chinese imports and exports grew more strongly than expected in April and copper imports rose 2.8 percent from the previous month, implying healthy demand and pushing prices higher in early trading.

-But demand was dampened by the dollar, which reached a new 2018 high against a basket of major currencies, making dollar-denominated industrial metals more expensive for users of other currencies.
+But interest was curbed by the dollar, which reached a new 2018 high against a basket of major currencies, making dollar-denominated industrial metals more expensive for users of other currencies.

 “The strong dollar has taken its toll,” said Robin Bhar, head of metals research at Societe Generale.

-COPPER: Benchmark three-month copper on the London Metal Exchange was down 0.9 percent at $6,768 a tonne at 1032 GMT, falling below its technically important 200-day moving average.
+COPPER: Benchmark three-month copper on the London Metal Exchange closed down 1.2 percent at $6,745 a tonne, falling below its technically important 200-day moving average.

 RANGEBOUND: Copper has been locked between around $6,600 and $7,300 since late last year after recovering from a 2016 low of $4,318.

-STOCKS: Headline copper inventories in LME-registered warehouses fell 8,750 tonnes to 302,625 tonnes, the least in three months but far above a low of 183,525 tonnes in December.
-MCUSTX-TOTAL
+STOCKS: Headline copper inventories in LME-registered warehouses fell 8,750 tonnes to 302,625 tonnes, the lowest in three months but far more than December’s 183,525 tonnes MCUSTX-TOTAL.

 CHINA IMPORTS: Higher Chinese copper imports may not imply greater demand, said analysts at Commerzbank.
 “The question is whether this is thanks to a dynamic economy or simply arbitrage, i.e. stocks being shifted between warehouses,” they said.